davidkastner/pyQMMM/docs/README.md

 If you would like to use Read The Docs with `autodoc` (included automatically) and your package has dependencies, you will need to include those dependencies in your documentation yaml file (`docs/requirements.yaml`).

+Trouble shooting
+If a module is still not showing up there is likely an error in its docstrings.